jitenderanga/Dummy-scheduler/README.md

 # Dummy-scheduler
 For Your info its not even close to a scheduler its just dummy implementaion.
-It would have been a scheduler if I would have created a process of my own on user request and scheduled that on the task for some interval on the CPU but its not doing any that kind of stuff.
+It would have been a scheduler if I would have created a process of my own on user request and scheduled that task for some interval on the CPU but its not doing any that kind of stuff.

 Dummy Scheduler is a Kernel Module which is interfaced with sysfs.
 Its Main objective is to run on behalf of the user to serve a process which have been queued by the user.
 Every Proccess has a Circular Linked Queue assigned to it which is based on the priority.
 Priority can range from 0 to 5 so their are 6 queues for each priority.
 Default priority is 0.
 Process also have a policy assigned to it which decide the how cpu will be utilized by that process.